vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 ******************************
-Build Bootstrping in S3 Bucket
+Build Bootstrapping in S3 Bucket
 ******************************

 click on the newly created bucket and modify